gsoft-inc/wl-squide/docs/api/runtime/runtime-context.md

 ---
-label: RuntimeContext
+order: 90
 ---

 # RuntimeContext

-React context to share a [Runtime](/api/runtime.md) instance between an host application and the application modules.
+React context to share a `Runtime` instance between an host application and the application modules.

 ## Reference